ondre86/Big-Word-Game/README.md

 - Teachers playing on their big classroom screen, oscillating between student participation and the teachers introducing new words to the children
 - Parents playing alongside their children at home, either as a leisure or homeschooling activity, doing the same as above
 #### Having Fun
-- Children playing in school, with solo games during quiet time and multiplayer games during fun time
+- Children playing together in school, with solo games during quiet time and multiplayer games during fun time
 - Teens and adults playing against each other online for easy, low-stakes competition, and a change of pace from social media apps
 #### Staying Fresh
-- Adults and seniors playing often as a way to keep their brains active vocabularies sharp
+- Adults and seniors playing often as a way to keep their brains active and their vocabularies sharp

 ## Tech Stack
 - HTML